 However, LGBTQ+ rights – from access to healthcare and workplace protections, to the right to adopt children, or even to marry – continue to be undermined.
-Earlier this month, two Supreme Court Justices lambasted marriage equality, signaling the right for gays to marry may once again be at risk.
+In October 2020, two Supreme Court Justices lambasted marriage equality, signaling the right for gays to marry may once again be at risk.

 Ongoing discrimination – rooted in homophobia and transphobia – has a significant negative impact on members of the LGBTQ+ community, including:

 - Increased physical and emotional health risks

 - Career and financial instability